jvhuang1786/teslaElonStockpred/README.md

 ```

 To fill in missing values for stock days an interpolate method was used.
-When Looking at the data it kept missing values for finacial data the same.
+When Looking at the data it kept missing values for financial data the same.
 For text data an empty string was used, and 0 for retweets, tweets and business or personal sentiment count.

 ```python